WebAssembly/WASI/proposals/sockets/Posix-compatibility.md

 ## General

 ### I/O completion polling (`poll`, `select`, `pselect`, `epoll_*` (non-standard), `kqueue` (non-standard)) <a name="select"></a>
-Use the various `subscribe` methods to obtain a `pollable` handle.
-Then use that to wait for IO events using the [wasi:io/poll][poll] interface.
+WASI sockets use the Component Model's native `async` support.
+Operations such as `connect`, `send` and `receive` are `async func`s, and inbound connections and data are delivered as `stream` values.
+A task awaits these directly, so there is no separate readiness-polling interface to drive.

 ### Non-blocking mode (`FIONBIO`, `SOCK_NONBLOCK`, `O_NONBLOCK`) <a name="nonblock"></a>
 All WASI sockets are non-blocking and can not be configured to block.
-Blocking behaviour can be recreated in userland (or in wasi-libc) by calling [pollable::block][poll] on the relevant pollable.
+Blocking behaviour can be recreated in userland (or in wasi-libc) by awaiting the relevant `async` call, `stream`, or `future`.

 ### TCP urgent data (`sockatmark`, `MSG_OOB`, `SO_OOBINLINE`, `SIOCATMARK`) <a name="oob"></a>
 Out-of-band (OOB) data is currently not included in this proposal.
 Application-level usage of the TCP "urgent" flag is rare in practice and discouraged in general.
 Including it in WASI would probably interfere with the ability to use WASI/ComponentModel `stream`s.